 Life Shield Security has paved the way for modern home security brands and keeps going strong.

 Life Shield has been around since 2004, and they are pretty aware of how to provide you with the best home security system.
-They are named to be the pioneer in wireless security systems, so just this is enough to consider them as a trustworthy pick when it comes to defending your home against intruders.
+They are named to be the ‘pioneer’ in wireless home security systems, this title is enough to have customers consider them as a trustworthy pick when it comes to defending their home against intruders.
 Its customer review ratings are polarized but with an A+ BBB rating and so much experience behind their backs, Life Shield is definitely a competitor for the №1 place in the home security industry.
 The brand operates throughout all the United States by providing customers with a great price-to-value and advanced safety options for those who wish to grasp them.

 |Easy Installation||Doesn’t support Home Automation|